foreverallama/readmat/readme.md

 ### MATLAB objects

-MATLAB objects like `datetime` and `duration` are implemented using wrapper objects based on Python's `datetime`. `string` is returned as a `numpy.array`.
+MATLAB objects like `datetime` and `duration` are implemented using wrapper objects based on Python's `datetime`. `string` is returned as `numpy.array`.
 Both the processed data and raw data can be accessed and viewed.

 ```python
 data_dict = read_subsystem_data(file_path)